ratlifflj/F25-EE345/src/syllabus.md

 There will be weekly homeworks.
 All homeworks will be graded via the “self-assessment” process described on the homework page of the course website.
 Exercises are to be completed individually, although you may discuss concepts and problems at a high-level as outlined in our Collaboration Policy.

 ### Python Exercises (Mini-Projects)
 There will be several Python projects that you will complete in the Friday Sections in groups of size 1-3.
+Everyone needs to submit their own code, however, to get credit; you need to report who was in your group.
 You are welcome to work on the projects alone, but encouraged to work in teams.
 The goal will be to have 1-2 graded Python notebooks per module.

 ### Exam
 There will be two exams in this class: midterm (~5-6th week) and final (last week).